-The term 'S&P 500 Index' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'S&P 500 Index' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The S&P 500 Index refers to a world famous American stock market index.
 It is comprised of 500 stocks today which analysts and investors view to be the leading indicator for American stocks and equities.
 They call this the mirror of the large cap world performance.
 Economists are the ones who select the components of the S&P 500.

 The S&P 500 Index itself proves to be weighted based on market value.
 It is among the three most significant benchmarks of the American stock markets along with the Dow Jones Industrial Average and the NASDAQ Composite.
 There are also various other lesser known S&P indices which focus on either mid cap firms or small cap companies which boast lower market capitalizations of from $300 million to $2 billion.
 A wide range of investment products exist that trade on the S&P 500.
 Among these are both ETF exchange traded funds and index funds in which investors can speculate or invest.

 Most investors consider the S&P 500 Index to be the most crucially accurate measurement of the large cap American equities performance.
 It is true that this index only concentrates on the bigger capitalized portion of the stock markets.
 Yet it is deemed to be representative of the overall market simply because it covers a substantial part of the entire U.S. stock market value.

 It is the S&P Index Committee that picks out the 500 constituents of this index.
 This committee is comprised of a team made up of economists and analysts who work for Standard & Poor’s.
 The professionals in this group contemplate a number of different characteristics when they decide on the 500 constituent companies that make up the index.
 Some of the most important considerations are liquidity, market size, and grouping of their industry.